agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-04-21-dpf-blob-data-transfer/README.md

 ADR describing the blob storage transfer end to end flow between 2 participants.

+## Description

+The data-plane-azure-storage extension can be used on DPF to support blob transfers.
+A client can then trigger a blob transfer on the consumer side via the Data Management API.

+The consumer might need to create a container for the destination blob.
+If this is needed, the client needs to use the managedResources=true option.
+Storage accounts access key should be stored in advanced in Keyvaults.
+The consumer can generate SAS token to give the provider the possibility to write data to its container.

 ## Sequence diagram

-The following sequence diagram describes the blob transfer flow between 2 participants.
+The following sequence diagram describes flow to transfer a blob from a Provider storage account to a consumer storage account.
 It starts from the client triggering the transfer on the consumer side and finishes when the consumer deletes the blob after the client triggered the data deletion.

 ![blob-transfer](../../../diagrams/blob-transfer.png)

-1. The client calls the data management API to trigger a transfer process. managedResources is set to true, it means that the consumer should provision the blob container.
+1. The client calls the data management API to trigger a transfer process. managedResources is set to true, which means that the consumer should provision the blob container.
-2. Consumer get the destination storage account access key in its Vault.
+2. Consumer gets the destination storage account access key in its Vault.
-3. Consumer create a container where the Provider DPF may write blobs.
+3. Consumer creates a container where the Provider DPF may write blobs.
 The container is created only if the client specifies managedResources=true.
+    The container generates a SAS token to access the container.
+This token will be communicated to the Provider in the next steps.
-4. Consumer sends an IDS message to the provider, to provide the information needed to write the blob: for example the blob name and the SAS token needed to write it.
+4. Consumer sends an IDS message to the provider, to provide the information needed to write the blob: for example, the blob name and the SAS token needed to write it.
 5. Provider store the SAS token in its Vault.
-6. Provider request the blob transfer on the Provider DPF.
+6. Provider requests the blob transfer on the Provider DPF.
 The provider DPF can be embedded or run in a separated runtime.
-If it runs on a separated runtime, provider request the transfer via an HTTP request.
+If it runs on a separated runtime, the Provider requests the transfer via an HTTP request.
-7. The Provider DPF get the source storage account key.
+7. The Provider DPF gets the source storage account key.
-8. The Provider DPF get the SAS token needed to write the blob to the consumer blob container.
+8. The Provider DPF gets the SAS token needed to write the blob to the consumer blob container.
 9. The Provider DPF reads the data that needs to be transfered.
 10. The Provider DPF writes the data to the destination blob so that the consumer can access the data.
 11. In the meantime, the client polls regularly to check if the data transfer is finished.
-12. When the datatransfer is finished, the client can read the blob.
+12. When the transfer is finished, the client can read the blob.
 13. Then, the client can call the Data Management API to destroy the data.
 14. Consumer deletes the container containing the blob.